VladFlorinIlie/abacus/README.md

 ### 🎙 Introduction

-[Firefly III](https://github.com/firefly-iii/firefly-iii) iOS application to manage your self-hosted Firefly III from your iPhone.
+[Firefly III](https://github.com/firefly-iii/firefly-iii) Android application to manage your self-hosted Firefly III from your Android.

 All Tokens are stored in **iOS Keychains**.